PVHC Logo

 • Obstructive sleep apnea (OSA)

-OSA is the most common type of sleep apnea and occurs when the muscles in your throat intermittently relax and block your airway during sleep.
+OSA is the most common type of sleep apnea, occurring when the muscles in your throat intermittently relax and block your airway during sleep.
 Children with OSA may be transiently aroused from sleep and occasionally awaken for a few seconds to gasp for air.
 In severe cases, brief arousals can happen hundreds of times a night.

 • Central sleep apnea: